Al-Murphy/MungeSumstats/README.md

     SNP, BP, CHR, A1, A2, P, Z, OR, BETA, LOG_ODDS, SIGNED_SUMSTAT, N, N_CAS, N_CON,
     NSTUDY, INFO or FRQ,

-feel free to update the `MungeSumstats::sumstatsColHeaders` following the approach in the data.R file and add your mapping.
+feel free to update the `data("sumstatsColHeaders")` following the approach in the data.R file and add your mapping.
 Then use a pull request on github and we will incorporate this change into the package.

 # References